 Safeguarding at Denbigh

-Denbigh High School is committed to safeguarding and promoting the welfare of all pupils.
+Denbigh High School is committed to safeguarding and promoting the welfare of all students.
 Our school policies for Child Protection and Safeguarding can be found here:

 As a school we ensure that we are compliant with all legislative and statutory guidance, most notably: